artsy/eigen/docs/troubleshooting.md

 rm -rf Pods/ && bundle exec pod install
 ```

+- mapbox pod failed to install with a 401

+Go to 1Password and look for `Eigen mapbox cocoapod pod install`.
+In there you can find instructions of what to do before running `bundle e pod install` again.

 ### Working with local media assets

 When writing a component that refers to a local media asset